alf-p-steinbach/Learn-programming-with-C---in-Windows/parts/chapter 01.md

 <img src="chapter 01/images/sshot-text-hello.annotated.png" width="66%">

+I.e. a new command `text-hello` was created, and that command was created in a very simple way when one just has the tools installed and some experience with using them.

 And commonly at the start of learning programming one creates only such **console programs**, purely text oriented programs that need to be run from a command intepreter (or technically in any console window, but in practice from a command interpreter).
 That’s because it’s much easier to program: very much easier to program.
 One can concentrate on learning & investigating various important stuff rather than struggling forever with just the results presentation.

 So, there will be *a lot* of console oriented examples, and to save both space and work and your reading effort I will no longer present screenshots of console windows but just *the relevant text in the windows*, e.g.